lupusludens-se/ai_driven_test_automation_with_playwright_cursor_mcp_server/README.md

 # Playwright Testing Framework

-This project contains UI and API tests for the Zeigo Network dashboard.
+This project contains UI and API tests for the Zeigo Network Dashboard.

 ## Structure